crbartman/sg90.servo.turnout.control/README.md

 Update:

 The newer three files represent version 2 of the design.
 The images are of the new design mounted in 1/4" plywood with 3/4" foam board on top.
+The indicators on the stand are made from .035 piano wire and 3mm brass rounds.
+They have been painted with Rust-Oleum Rustic Slate Roof Accessory Paint.